pvspain/docker-in-motion/readme.md

 ### Machine

 The **Docker Machine** is a virtual host that is set up to run the *Docker Engine*.
 If you think of it like a virtual machine in which you have an isolated machine which has its own Docker Engine, and therefore its own set of Docker containers.

+## Images vs containers

+- *Containers* are instantiated from *images*.
+- Multiple, similar containers can be instantiated from a given image.
+- An *image* is composed of one or more *layers*.
+- Each layer results in a container, composed of all the layers to that point.
+Onyl the topmost layer is mutable (changeable).
+Lower layers are immutable.
+- An image can also be extended from another image via single inheritance (not multiple inheritance).
+  - Chains of inheritance/ancestors are possible and the chains can be divergent, but not convergent.
+    - i.e a parent can have multiple children, but a child can not have multiple (immediate) parents.
+    - There must be a singular path tracing from a child back through its ancestors
+- A child image will include the content and configuration of its parent/ancestor images.
+- This is a useful way to add common tools or policy to a group of images.
+- Each image and container has a unique ID, its SHA-256 hashsum value.
+Typically only the first 12 hex characters are displayed by commands.

+- List *images* via `docker images`
+  - uniquely identified via **image id**
+  - - the output also lists *repository* by its human-friendly name, e.g. `nginx`
+- List *containers* via `docker ps`
+  - uniquely identified via **container id**
+  - the output also lists *image* by its human-friendly name, e.g. `nginx`

 [1]: https://www.manning.com/livevideo/docker
 [2]: https://docs.docker.com/install/linux/docker-ce/ubuntu/